ksafranski/ragbase/README.md

 - `query`: Your search text
 - `limit`: Maximum number of results (default: 5)
 - `score_threshold`: Minimum similarity score (0-1, optional)
+- `model`: (Optional) Must match the collection's model if specified

+**Important:** Search queries are automatically embedded using the same model that was used to create the collection.
+This ensures search results are semantically meaningful.
+Attempting to use a different model will be rejected.

 ---